 \begin{itemize} \item {\bf Inner iteration:\/} Given $\eps>0$, we aim to compute a matrix $E \in\cS=\sym(\cE)$ of Frobenius norm~1 with $A+\eps E\ge 0$ and a vector $v\in\R^n$ of norm~1 and orthogonal to $u$ such that

 is minimized under the constraints $\|E\|_F=1$, $\|v\|=1$, $u^\top v =0$ and $A+\eps E\ge 0$.
 We write

-\item {\bf Outer iteration:\/} We compute $\oeps$ as the smallest $\eps>0$ such that $F_\eps(E(\eps),v(\eps))=0$. \end{itemize}
+\item {\bf Outer iteration:\/} We compute $\oeps$ as the smallest $\eps>0$ such that $\F_\eps(E(\eps),v(\eps))=0$. \end{itemize}

-Lemma~\ref{lem:u-orth-v-rk} shows that if this iteration succeeds, then $\Delta=\oeps E(\oeps)\in \cS$ is the matrix of smallest Frobenius norm such that $A+\Delta\ge 0$ has a Perron-Frobenius eigenvector that is orthogonal to $u$, and $v(\oeps)$ (taken with the proper sign) is this eigenvector.
+Lemma~\ref{lem:u-orth-v-rk} shows that if this iteration succeeds, then $\Delta=\oeps E(\oeps)\in \cS$ \bng is a matrix of locally smallest Frobenius norm such that $A+\Delta\ge 0$ has a Perron-Frobenius eigenvector that is orthogonal to $u$, and $v(\oeps)$ (taken with the proper sign) is this eigenvector. \eng

-Since the functional $F_\eps$ does not involve eigenvectors, the corresponding gradient flow system does not require computing derivatives of eigenvectors.
+Since the functional $\F_\eps$ does not involve eigenvectors, the corresponding gradient flow system does not require computing derivatives of eigenvectors.
 It contains, however, a largest eigenvalue, and therefore the gradient system requires the computation of largest eigenvalues and their eigenvectors of varying matrices $A+\eps E$.